-This section will focus on IDPs considered under a contested case hearing procedure which requires commission approval.
+This section will focus on IDPs considered under a contested case hearing procedure that requires commission approval.
 When considering an integrated distribution plan, a commission will need to issue a written order to memorialize its decision.
-A commission's IDP decision will likely fall into one of four distinct categories: 1) approval, 2) approval with modification, 3) denial with direction for further revisions, or 4) denial without further direction.
+A commission's IDP decision will likely fall into one of four distinct categories: 1. approval, 2. approval with modification, 3. denial with direction for further revisions or 4. denial without further direction.

 Regardless of the ultimate decision, there are several common requirements for any commission order.
 As always, a commission order will be subject to review by the courts and should follow best practices for an administrative decision.
-The order should contain a recitation of the record and a review of the relevant statues and regulations.
+The order should contain a recitation of the record and a review of the relevant statutes and regulations.
 These recitations should include a synthesis of the relevant issues and positions of the parties.
 These recitations summarize and analyze the administrative proceedings and are useful to aid a reviewing court.

-The relevant portions of the Commission's decision will be the findings of fact relevant to each issue and the conclusions of law that follow from those facts.
+The relevant portions of the commission's decision will be the findings of fact relevant to each issue and the conclusions of law that follow from those facts.
 In general, an administrative decision is granted deference on findings of fact by a reviewing court.
 As such, a commission decision should be careful to fully explore any relevant factual considerations and make clear findings where the evidence is open to differing interpretations.
-For example, a factual conclusion may be the overall hosting capacity of a specific feeder based on distribution system attributes.
-Alternatively, in considering a cost benefit analysis the Commission should clearly quantify each cost and benefit category based on evidence and analysis in the record.
+For example, a factual conclusion may be the overall hosting capacity15 of a specific feeder based on distribution system attributes.
+Alternatively, in considering a cost-benefit analysis,16 the commission can clearly quantify each cost and benefit category based on evidence and analysis in the record.
 A clear factual landscape is essential for appellate review and can also aid stakeholders in future administration and modification of the IDP.

-Factual findings must then be applied to the relevant statute so that the Commission can reach legal conclusions regarding the IDP.
-These legal conclusions can be jurisdictional including the Commission's statutory authority to direct adoption of the plan or the legal authority to allow recovery of plan costs in subsequent rate cases.
-Legal conclusions might also underlie the Commission's ability to weigh certain attributes of the plan including economic and
+Factual findings must then be applied to the relevant statute so that the commission can reach legal conclusions regarding the IDP.
+These legal conclusions can be jurisdictional including the commission's statutory authority to direct adoption of the plan or the legal authority to allow recovery of plan costs in subsequent rate cases.
+Legal conclusions might also underlie the commission's ability to weigh certain attributes of the plan, including economic benefits and environmental or climate benefits where authorized.
+Legal conclusions are often granted less deference on appeal and should be presented clearly and follow from a commission's statutory mandates.